Tearsheet

 Jennifer L. Sherman, President and Chief Executive Officer

-Jennifer L. Sherman was appointed President and Chief Executive Officer of Federal Signal Corporation on January 1, 2016, having joined the company in 1994.
-Prior to her promotion to CEO, she held various leadership roles including Chief Operating Officer, Chief Administrative Officer, Senior Vice President, General Counsel, and Secretary.
-Ms. Sherman began her career as a corporate attorney with a focus on commercial contract disputes, labor law, bankruptcy, securities, and collections.
-She currently serves on the Board of Franklin Electric Company, Inc. and has been involved with several non-profit boards.
+Jennifer L. Sherman has served as President and Chief Executive Officer of Federal Signal Corporation since January 1, 2016, and has also been a director since 2016.
+She joined the company in 1994 and has held various leadership roles, including Chief Operating Officer from 2014 to 2015, Chief Administrative Officer, Senior Vice President, General Counsel, and Secretary.
+Prior to joining Federal Signal, Ms. Sherman began her career as a corporate attorney with a focus on commercial contract disputes, labor law, bankruptcy, securities, and collections.
+She currently serves as Chairperson of the Board of Directors of Franklin Electric Company, Inc.

 Ian A. Hudson, Senior Vice President and Chief Financial Officer

-Ian A. Hudson was promoted to Senior Vice President and Chief Financial Officer of Federal Signal on October 24, 2017, after serving as Interim Chief Financial Officer.
-He joined Federal Signal in August 2013 as Vice President and Corporate Controller.
-Before joining the company, Mr. Hudson was Director of Accounting – Latin America and Asia Pacific at Groupon, Inc. from June 2012 to August 2013.
-Prior to that, he spent 14 years at Ernst & Young, LLP, most recently as a Senior Audit Manager.
+Ian A. Hudson was promoted to Senior Vice President and Chief Financial Officer of Federal Signal Corporation on October 24, 2017, after serving as Interim Chief Financial Officer starting in March 2017.
+He previously held the position of Vice President and Corporate Controller for the company from August 2013 to May 2017.
+Before joining Federal Signal, Mr. Hudson was the Director of Accounting – Latin America and Asia Pacific at Groupon, Inc. from June 2012 to August 2013.
+His earlier career included working at Ernst & Young, LLP from 1998 to 2012, where he was a Senior Audit Manager in the retail, consumer products, and industrial products group.

 Mark D. Weber, Senior Vice President and Chief Operating Officer